qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 smart-pointer-type
 ^^^^^^^^^^^^^^^^^^

-    The smart pointer type node indicates that the given class is a smart pointer and requires inserting calls to **getter** to access the pointeee.
+    The ``smart pointer`` type node indicates that the given class is a smart pointer and requires inserting calls to **getter** to access the pointeee.
     Currently, only the **type** *shared* is supported and the usage is limited to function return values.
     **ref-count-method** specifies the name of the method used to do reference counting.
+    It is a child of the :ref:`typesystem` node or other type nodes.

     The *optional* attribute **instantiations** specifies for which instantiations of the smart pointer wrappers will be generated (comma-separated list).